Soverance/Exodus/README.md

 Exodus Data Management Service by Soverance Studios helps manage data redundancy in hybrid on-prem + cloud environments.
 Efficiently process automatic redundant backups of Hyper-V infrastructure and file shares to both local and Azure storage.

+## Prerequisites
+* A Hyper-V host as a member of an Active Directory domain
+* A server on which to install the Exodus service (it cannot be installed on the Hyper-V host)
+* Microsoft .NET 4.6 or better
+* Microsoft Hyper-V Module for Windows PowerShell
+* Microsoft Active Directory Module for Windows PowerShell

+## Configure Network Environment
+* Enable WinRM on all machines that will interact with the Exodus service.
+The preferred method is to do this via Group Policy within an Active Directory domain.
+* If backing up to a network share, be sure to grant Full Control permissions over the share to the computer accounts which will interact with the share.

 ## Configure ExodusConfig.xml
 You must make a copy of the "ExodusConfigSample.xml" file, and rename it to "ExodusConfig.xml"  In the new ExodusConfig.xml file, modify the entries to reflect the configuration for your specific environment.